Gender Pay Gap Report

-In accordance with gender pay gap reporting regulations we are publishing our statistics for 2017.
+In accordance with gender pay gap reporting regulations, we are publishing our statistics for 2022.

-These statistics look at the difference in the average and median hourly rates of pay and bonus pay for male and female employees, regardless of their role or seniority.
-The statistics are based on the prescribed snapshot date of 5 April 2017.
+These statistics look at the difference in the mean and median hourly rates of pay and bonus pay for male and female employees, regardless of their role or seniority.
+The statistics are based on the prescribed snapshot date of 5 April 2022.

 Difference in hourly rate

 The mean pay gap is the difference between average hourly earnings of men and women.
 The median pay gap is the difference between the midpoints in the ranges of hourly earnings for men and women.

 To calculate the median, all hourly rates in the sample are lined up from highest to lowest for men and for women and the median is the middle rate for men and for women.